AlexvZyl/NativeFramework/README.md

 ⬜ *It is up and running!*

-### Design Engine
+### Design Engine (Child of BaseEngine)
 * ⬜ Optimize base engine.
-* ⬜ Expand Base engine with Design Engine child:
 * ⬜ Mouse event handler.
-  * ⬜ Component generation.
+* ⬜ Component generation and buffer management.
 * ⬜ Cable generation.
 * ⬜ Add virtual mouse point that snaps to parts of the drawings to make editing easier.
 * ⬜ Port software from the PyQt interface:
   * ⬜ Create a state machine for type of user interface.
 * ⬜ Improve engine with a better UI: